Santiago de Compostela Cathedral

 Way of St. James

 In medieval times many Christians changed the way of their lives through pilgrimage.
-Each pilgrim has his own reasons for pilgrimage – some want to see the important sites for their religion, others are in a quest for important answers or spiritual awakening and others may be just need some adventures or escape in their lives.
-The most important pilgrimage routes led to Rome and Jerusalem – but, as the time went, the grave of St. James rose as the third most important and lately – even the best known pilgrimge route.
+Each pilgrim has his own reasons for pilgrimage – some want to see the important sites for their religion, others are in a quest for important answers or spiritual awakening, and others may just need some adventures or escape in their lives.
+The most important pilgrimage routes led to Rome and Jerusalem – but, as time went, the grave of St. James rose as the third most important and lately – even the best-known pilgrimage route.

 There are many ways to reach Santiago de Compostela Cathedral – some are walking thousands of kilometres, while others arrive near the church and walk for a short distance.